Estrella Damm: History

 In 1905, after the growth of production, a new factory was inaugurated on Carrer Rosselló, in the heart of Barcelona's Eixample.
 The factory would be known as "la Bohemia" as a tribute to the brewing area of Central Europe.

 By 1907, beer had already received international recognition at trade fairs in Rome, London, Antwerp, Paris, and Genoa.

 In 1921 the first name change took place.
 The star went from being the symbol to the name of the beer, which became known as "Golden Star" (Estrella Dorada).

 In 1929, the brand took part in the Barcelona International Exposition.
 At that time, all the distribution was done with horse-drawn carriages.
 In 1939, in the face of the Franco victory in the Spanish Civil War, the red star on the packaging disappeared, becoming golden.

 In 1991 the beer ceased to be called "Estrella Dorada" and became "Estrella Damm".
-In terms of corporate image, although it kept the gold for the five-pointed star, and regained the red of the original star to make it the corporate color of the brand.
+In terms of corporate image, although it kept the gold for the five-pointed star, and regained the red of the original star to make it the corporate colour of the brand.